sythanhho/quotes/index.md

 > - Audrey Hepburn
 >"Nothing is impossible, the word itself says "I'm possible"!"
 > - Yogi Berra
 >"In theory there is no difference between theory and practice.
 In practice there is."
+> - C.S.
+Lewis
+>"There are far, far better things ahead than any we leave behind."